USRSE/usrse.github.io/_posts/newsletters/2022-11-04-newsletter.md

 tags: [newsletter, supercomputing]
 ---

 In this monthly newsletter, we share recent, current, and planned activities of the US-RSE Association, and related news that we think is of interest to US-RSE members.
 Newsletters are also available on our [website](https://us-rse.org/newsletters/) alongside the growing resources and information on the US-RSE Association.
-To receive our newsletter, join US-RSE [here](https://us-rse.org/join/).
+To receive our newsletter, [join US-RSE](https://us-rse.org/join/).

 In this issue: